 Payroll Calendar Wizard

-The Payroll Calendar Wizard opens when creating a new calendar or editing an existing one from the Payroll Calendar page.
+The Payroll Calendar Wizard opens when creating or editing a calendar from the Payroll Calendar page.
+It guides through setup in a structured, multi-step process.